Existence, covolumes and infinite generation of lattices for Davis complexes: Group actions on complexes of groups

 A morphism is \emph{simple} if each element $\phi(a)$ is trivial.
 If $f$ is an isomorphism of scwols, and each $\phi_\sigma$ an isomorphism of the local groups, then $\Phi$ is an \emph{isomorphism of complexes of groups}.

 We introduce the following, expected, definitions.
 An \emph{automorphism} of $G(Y)$ is an isomorphism $\Phi:G(Y) \to G(Y)$.
-It is not hard to check that the set of automorphisms of $G(Y)$ forms a group under composition, which we denote $\Aut(G(Y))$ (see Section 2.4 of~\cite{BH} for the definition of composition of morphisms).
+It is not hard to verify that the set of automorphisms of $G(Y)$ forms a group under composition, which we denote $\Aut(G(Y))$ (see Section~III.$\mathcal{C}$.2.4 of~\cite{BH} for the definition of composition of morphisms).
+We then say that a group \emph{$H$ acts on $G(Y)$} if there is a homomorphism